What is a WMA?

 Target practice is prohibited except on designated ranges.

 Unauthorized persons are prohibited from being in the area during big game hunts except when indicated.
-Unauthorized persons are prohibited from being in the Wildlife Management Area during managed turkey hunts, except on the Cherokee, Royal Blue, Sundquist, Tellico Lake, and Land Between the Lakes Wildlife Management Areas.
+Unauthorized persons are prohibited from being in the wildlife management area during managed turkey hunts, except on the Cherokee, North Cumberland, and Tellico Lake wildlife management areas.
 Only persons having valid turkey hunt permits for the hunt date are authorized to be on the management area.
+Exception: A licensed turkey hunter, who has filled their bag limit or does not possess a valid permit for a quota hunt, may accompany another turkey hunter (except on Oak Ridge WMA) and assist him/her in calling, but may not have a gun or bow in his/her possession.

 Wild Turkey Calling